20 Celebrity Nail Selfies to Inspire Your Fall Manicure

 Bella Hadid

 Hadid was thinking ahead in August when she painted her nails crimson red.
-The fall-appropriate manicure was done by Modern Pamper Salon, who showed off Hadid's nails on Instagram with the song "Curve" (featuring Hadid's boyfriend The Weeknd) playing in the background.
+The fall-appropriate manicure was done by Modern Pamper Salon, which showed off Hadid's nails on Instagram with the song "Curve" (featuring Hadid's boyfriend The Weeknd) playing in the background.

 Khloé Kardashian